arcium-hq/agave/CONTRIBUTING.md

 If there are no functional changes, PRs can be very large and that's no problem.
-If, however, your changes are making meaningful changes or additions, then about 1,000 lines of changes is about the most you should ask a Solana maintainer to review.
+If, however, your changes are making meaningful changes or additions, then about 1,000 lines of changes are about the most you should ask a Solana maintainer to review.

 ### Should I send small PRs as I develop large, new components?